-We will finish the week with Push Ups and Twist (torso rotation).
+We will finish with Push Ups and Twist (torso rotation).
 This push up needs to be taken slowly to get a rhythm going.
 It’s not about just doing as many as you can.

 As you get to the top of the push up, shift your weight onto your left hand and lift your right arm up, rotating through the spine and shoulders into a side plank position with your arms.
 Place your right hand back on the floor under your right shoulder, then lower into your next push up.

 Okay, since we are all athletes now after our recent exercises, we will take two of them and turn them into one.